genesis-community/bosh-genesis-kit/MANUAL.md

   - `persistent_disk_size` - How big to make the BOSH persistent disk, in megabytes.
 Defaults to `32768`, or 32GB.

+  - `skip-op-users` - Do not create the sysop and netop users.
+    By default, they are created.

 ## HTTP(S) Proxy Parameters

 - `http_proxy` - (Optional) URL of an HTTP proxy to use for any